RicardoIT-Web/c-soars_ltd/README.md

 ## Purpose
 ----
-This project was developed to satisfy my fourth Milestone Project for the full stack development program with [Code Institute](https://www.codeinstitute.net).
-For this project I have decided to create an imaginary beautiful 3star Michelin restaurant serving customers staying at the nearby beach Hotel.
-The restaurant allows customers to book tables with the added feature of allowing customers to select between three locations within the restaurant, these being outside, window seat or in the main hall areas.
-This current release will be restricted to a maximum of 2 tables outside sitting 2 people on each table.
-2 window tables each sitting a maximum of 4 people on each table and 2 hall tables each sitting a maximum of 6 people on each table.

-The restaurant prides itself in providing their customers with a more inclusive experience by allowing customers to visit the kitchen area, speak to the chef and their team and be able to have a little taste of any Menu meal before ordering.
+This project was developed to satisfy my fifth and final Milestone Project for the full stack development program with [Code Institute](https://www.codeinstitute.net).
+For this project I have decided to create a fullstack e-commerce application for a Drone Property Surveying company.
+This application provides customers arriving at the home page with an immediate message stating exactly what the site is all about.
+The Customer can view and access links to social media to find out more about the company and they are also able to view the types of services that the company offers.

 ## Project Scoping and Agile Methodology

-Using the Design Thinking approach to this project, some prework was carried out to bring the ideas and functionality of the project to "paper".
-Powerpoint slides are used to illustrate this process beginning with a problem statement, the slides also include Entity Relationship diagrams and map os how all epics link to their respective User Stories.
-Each User Story will include steps that aim to fulfill the CRUD (create-read-update-delete) functionalities expected with any database application.
+Using the Design Thinking approach to this project, some pre work was carried out to bring the ideas and functionality of the project to "paper".
+The application features together with the User Stories are included in the excel file included in the documents folder.
+This file can be access [here](https://github.com/RicardoIT-Web/c-soars_ltd/blob/main/documents/C-Soars%20-%20USER%20STORIES.xlsx).

-The raw data can be downloaded from [here](https://github.com/RicardoIT-Web/diners-3star-restaurant/blob/main/media/agile_methodology/Diners-3Star-Restaurant_project_Scoping.pptx).

 ## Wireframes